Fresh tomato salsa is refreshing, but roasted tomato salsa is more flavorful! Roasting tomatoes definitely intensifies its flavors.

 Because I cannot settle on just one chip, I’ve paired this roasted tomato salsa with my three favorite Food Should Taste Good tortilla chips: blue corn, guacamole, and lime.
-These tortilla chips are made with simple ingredients yet are packed with flavor.
 They’re the perfect vehicle for salsa!

 This quick and easy salsa is perfect for any get together.
 Both the chips and salsa are vegan and gluten-free, making it suitable for many diets.

 Plus, this recipes makes a large enough batch to keep everyone snacking happily.